lawrencefeng17/lawrencefeng17.github.io/alignment_S25.md

 #### 2.2 Introduction to RLHF (50 minutes)
 * [RLHF](https://huggingface.co/blog/rlhf) (30 minutes)
   * This more technical article explains the motivations for a system like RLHF, and adds additional concrete details as to how the RLHF approach is applied to neural networks.
-While reading, consider which parts of the technical implementation correspond to the 'values coach' and 'coherence coach' from the previous video.
 * Additional readings:
   * [Deep Reinforcement Learning from Human Preferences](https://arxiv.org/pdf/1706.03741)
   * [Training language models to follow instructions with human feedback](https://arxiv.org/pdf/2203.02155)